ruuffian/microservice-architecture-4360/blogs/blog1.md

 ### Background

-My interest in computer science and really computers as a whole came from my dad, who has been a software engineer since the late '80s.
+My interest in computer science and computers as a whole came from my dad, who has been a software engineer since the late '80s.
 One of the things he absolutely drilled into my head was to never buy into 'buzzwords'.
 For a long time I thought that